mattvenn/eagle-circuit-designs/shrimp/README.md

 ![schematic](schematic.png)

-Here's how the Arduino's pin numbers map to the real pin numbers of the Arduino chip: http://arduino.cc/en/Hacking/PinMapping168 (though this says it's the 168, it's the same for the 328)
+Here's how the Arduino's pin numbers map to the real pin numbers of the Arduino chip: http://arduino.cc/en/Hacking/PinMapping168 (though this says it's the 168, it's the same for the 328).
+We need this because pin 1 on the chip isn't pin 1 in the Arduino environment.

 And here's the datasheet of the Arduino chip (ATMega328): http://www.atmel.com/Images/doc8161.pdf